redtree76/IS-403-final/index.md

 <br> **5.1.
 Duckweed Culture Setup**

-(insert picture of set up)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Duckweed cultures were maintained for 7 days, under controlled laboratory conditions to ensure reproducibility and accurate evaluation of interventions.
 Cultures were grown in 5cm by 5cm square containers with a 10 cm height.
 Environmental conditions were maintained at a temperature of 23°C, with a long day light cycle (16 hours light, 8 hours dark).
-The growth medium had a pH of 7.5 and was prepared according to the composition detailed in table X below.
+The growth medium had a pH of 7.5 and was prepared according to the composition detailed in Table 1 below.

 |Stock Compound | Concentration (mM) |